waymondrang/docsafterdark/README.md

 npm run check
 ```

-This is also performed using GitHub Action, pull requests must pass these checks before being merged.
+This is also performed as a GitHub Action workflow.
+Pull requests must pass these checks before being merged.

 ### Building